jensmcatanho/iris/examples/ObjectInstantiation/README.md

 	.AddCamera(camera)
 ```

-However, if no object is instantiated, the final image is just a black screen:
+However, if no object is instantiated, the final image is just a black screen.

 ![Scene with no objects](http://jeancatanho.com/wp-content/uploads/sites/3/2017/07/Scene.png "Scene with no objects")

 Let's make our scene more interesting by adding a plane to it.
 We'll need to add a light source (See Point Lights) as well so that the floor is illuminated and, therefore, visible.
-Furthermore, we'll need to specify a material (See Materials) for the plane so the tracer knows how it's surface interacts with light.
+Furthermore, all objects need to have a material (See Materials) attached so the tracer knows how their surface interacts with light.

 ```lua
 ---- Plane